Five of Wands

 There may be problems with your finances.
 You are either too emotional over an argument or conflict in another area of your life to address finances, or the conflict itself is draining money.

-This conflict needs to be resolved emotionally (rather than by throwing money at the problem if at all possible!) before you can move on.
+This conflict needs to be resolved emotionally (rather than by throwing money at the issue if at all possible!) before you can move on.

 No; you need to resolve conflicts in your life first.